What’s in it? Quick Summary

 This is what an average person thinks, says Kiyosaki.

 Job isn’t going to fix all your problems.

-By doing a job you only fool your mind into believing that you’re moving ahead in your life and building a bright future.
+You only fool your mind into believing that you’re moving ahead in your life and building a bright future by doing a job.

-What you actually do is, you trade your life span for all the money you get paid, you invest your time building someone else’s asset.
+You trade your life span for all the money you get paid; you invest your time building someone else’s asset.

-Why do people don’t put any effort to get out of their job and build assets that will bring them more wealth than they could ever make from a job?
+Why don’t people put any effort into getting out of their job and build assets that bring them more wealth than they could ever make from a job?

 This is because it’s hard to overcome obstacles that kick you in the face while you get out of the rut and escape the rat race.

-When it comes to laziness if you are slouching all day and binge-watching Rick And Morty then you’re lazy.
+When it comes to laziness, you’re lazy if you are slouching all day and binge-watching Rick And Morty.

-On the contrary, if you are busy working all day long then you are hard-working.
+On the contrary, if you are busy working all day long, you are hard-working.

 You’re lazy when you choose not to get out of the rut you’re stuck in.